-- TIFF, PICT, BMP, WMF, GEM, TARGA or other bitmapped or vector-graphic files. - MIDI OF WAV SOUND files. - Audio Video Interleaved format (AVI) or QuickTime video files. - ASCII, MIF, DOC, RTF, WPX Or other text files. - CAD files.
+- TIFF, PICT, BMP, WMF, GEM, TARGA or other bitmapped or vector-graphic files. - MIDI or WAV sound files. - Audio Video Interleaved format (AVI) or QuickTime video files. - ASCII, MIF, DOC, RTF, WPX Or other text files. - cad files.

-You must load these files from memory into the database programmatically, as you do any other hostlanguage data items or records you intend to store in InterBase.
+You must load these files from memory into the database programmatically, as you do any other host-language data items or records you intend to store in InterBase.